Monitoring platform events

 db_user

-User with permissions to write events.
+User with permission to write events.

 MONITORING_LOG_PROCESSOR_DATABASE_PASSWORD